SFU-HiAccel/SyncNN/README.md

     * Load the '.h5 file' correspondingly for the choosen network.
 Change the name of the load_model to the choosen .h5 file.
     * Set the 'bits' variable with the number of bits needed for network weights.
     * Set the 'p' variable with the percentile of weights to skip from both ends.
+    * For networks which have Dense Layers after Pooling Layer, we have to flatten the pooling layer and reshape it for dense layer. arrd1= arrd1.reshape(6,6,32,256) arrd1=np.transpose(arrd1,(2,0,1,3)) arrd1=arrd1.reshape(1152,256)
+      The parameters are modified based on the layer size.
     *  The code would retrieve weights as .h files for every layer.
 Save them.
+    *  Also, note the scaling factors printed after the quantization.

 	> Note: The following link contains pre-trained network (.h files) for MNIST network at 4 bits precision. https://drive.google.com/drive/folders/1Ldh3FblFktVm4c3h7cyvigiBbBLZ9qhI?usp=sharing